English

 Definition

 Cross-hedging is a sophisticated risk management strategy that involves taking an offsetting position in a different but correlated asset to mitigate potential losses.
-Unlike traditional hedging, which typically involves derivatives like futures or options tied directly to the asset in question, cross-hedging leverages the relationships between different assets to achieve a protective effect.
-This approach is particularly valuable when direct hedging instruments are unavailable or not cost-effective.
+Unlike traditional hedging, which typically utilizes derivatives such as futures or options directly linked to the asset in question, cross-hedging leverages the relationships between different assets to achieve a protective effect.
+This approach is particularly valuable when direct hedging instruments are unavailable, not cost-effective or when the asset has limited liquidity.
+By employing cross-hedging, investors can navigate market volatility while maintaining exposure to a desired asset class.

 Components of Cross-Hedging